automerge/old-automerge-website/docs/reference/library_initialization.md

 ### Node.js

-In node you don't need to do anything special as WebAssembly is supported natively, you just `import { next as A } from "@automerge/automerge"` and you're good to go.
+In node you don't need to do anything special as WebAssembly is supported natively, you just `import * as A from "@automerge/automerge"` and you're good to go.

 ### WebPack